atimpone/aws-foundation-journey/1-dev-environments/2-6-initial-aws-platform-monitoring.md

 * Secured your root account with multi-factor authentication (MFA)
 * Setup basic AWS platform access management

-### 1. Review and Enable Founational Security Services
+### 1. Review and Enable Foundational Security Services

 While security is weaved within all AWS services and capabilities, a few explicit AWS Security, Identity, & Compliance services you should be aware of at this point in your journey are:
 **** ****